 If termination cannot be agreed, employees may initiate an industrial relations dispute settlement mechanism under the IRDS Law over dispute of termination.
-Employees will be regarded as being terminated if: (i) they do not reject the termination upon receiving notice; (ii) a final and binding court decision has been obtained; or (iii) they signed a mutual employment termination agreement.
+Employees will be considered terminated if: (i) they do not reject the termination upon receiving notice; (ii) a final and binding court decision has been obtained; or (iii) they signed a mutual employment termination agreement.